prudhvir3ddy/body-of-work/Deliveroo/readme.md

 These are things which I did

 - Introduce Jetpack Compose to the codebase with the org's design system support, which not only supported the refactoring but also improved developer productivity
-- A lot of Android Lint checks to avoid mistakes made previously
+- A lot of custom Android Lint checks to avoid mistakes made previously ( uast and psi are way too powerful than i thought )
 - Migrated the codebase to Dagger Hilt, which cut down ~50% of boilerplate code in the codebase
 - Introduced coroutine support and deprecated the RxJava foundation
 - Deprecated a lot of the Base* class and wrote its composition alternatives